retaildevcrews/helium/README.md

 az group create -n $He_ACR_RG -l $He_Location

 # run the saveenv.sh script at any time to save He_*, Imdb_*, MSI_*, and AKS_* variables to ~/.helium.env
+# the saveenv.sh script sets He_Repo correctly based on the helium language version you are using
 ./saveenv.sh

 # at any point if your terminal environment gets cleared, you can source the file to reload the environment variables and pickup where you left off